fluffybunnies/base64-css/README.md

 # base64-css
-Replace image refs with base64 in css files
+Replace image refs with base64 encoding in css files
 <br /><br />Ex: Localize a library so you aren't reliant on external uptime

 #### Before